 The backyard in question was not inviting.
 The view fit for a Tuscan villa did not matter.
 Even the pool did not help make it feel tranquil.
 So, what was the problem?
 It lacked cohesion.
 Thus, our new objective was to correct that and create an urban retreat, a stage or a backdrop for a marvelous life.

 All the elements had to join together in order to become a harmonious whole, something spirited yet very grounded.
 It was about achieving an atmosphere of serenity by meshing new and existing while integrating everything with its surroundings.

 3. Rejecting conventional wisdom

-Who says that every outdoor kitchen has to be set in concrete block?
+Obviously, not every outdoor kitchen has to be set in concrete block.
 Who says that it is more important than the view?
-Who says that the barbeque grill has to become the focal point?
+I disagree with those who think that the barbeque grill has to become the focal point.
 In my humble opinion, outdoor kitchen equipment should not only cook, it should look good.
 Actually, I would love it to be invisible.

 4. Shifting from rational to non-rational thinking